 From left to right- Bespoke_cushions_pouffe_for_Quince £70 Quince living .co.uk.
 Wolf and Badger Silk Cushion Gothic Floral Red Print £120.
 Little Greene.
 Ultra Blue.
 OsborneAndLittle-EnchantedGardensWallpapers-RainForest.

 Kruger-Lime, Clarke and Clarke.com Emma J Shipley.

-Inspiration from our natural surroundings infuence our every day lives.
+Inspiration from our natural surroundings influence our every day lives.
 The blur between indoor and outdoor decor allows for bold tropical prints and great walls of green foliage to give a sense of being closer to nature.
-From foral prints to organic material, the news surrounding climate change and our awareness of our individual impact on the environment is changing design, so it’s only natural that sustainability is one of the biggest interior design trends to emerge.
+From floral prints to organic material, the news surrounding climate change and our awareness of our individual impact on the environment is changing design, so it’s only natural that sustainability is one of the biggest interior design trends to emerge.

 From left to right - outdoor-snake-plant-pillow WEST ELM £27.30.
 Image from Trend Design Book.
 Image from Cath Kidson.
 Imagefrom Patternbank.
 Image from Amara.com pinterest.

 Incorporating different trend styles through combining well thought out pieces of interior accessories.
 Keeping colour simple allows for walls to become a neutral backdrop for bold stand out pieces of home furnishings.
 This trend allows for personality to thrive so mix and match to your hearts content, colour clash and dare to layer different elements.